Magayaga/mash/README.md

 # MASH

-**Mash**, originally an acronym for **Magayaga Automation Shell** is a command-based shell and command language created and developed by Cyril John Magayaga.
+**Mash**, originally an acronym for **Magayaga Automation Shell** is a command-based shell and command language created and developed on February 29, 2024 by Cyril John Magayaga.

 ## Copyright